 How To Play Music on an Amazon Fire TV Stick

-As usual, you have options.
+As usual with the Fire Stick, you have options for how to listen.
 You can use the Amazon Music App to stream.
-You can also add apps like Spotify or YouTube to your TV Stick or use a third party apps like VLC or Kodi to play your own music.
+You can also add apps like Spotify or YouTube to your TV Stick or use a third-party apps like VLC or Kodi to play your own music.

 Using the Amazon Music App

 The Amazon Music App comes pre-installed on the Amazon Fire TV Stick already.
 All you need do is fire it up and any music you have purchased through Amazon will be available.
 Music Storage is no longer viable so you will only be able to play the music you bought to stream.
 The Amazon Music App runs fine and is accessed from Apps & Channels.
 If your Amazon Fire TV Stick is already set up, you should immediately see all your music purchases from within the app and just need to select one to begin playing.

 Amazon Prime members can listen to 2 million songs and if you have an Amazon Music Unlimited subscription you can listen to over 40 million.
 If you don’t have either of those, these other methods will have you listening in no time.

 Spotify, Pandora and other apps for Amazon Fire TV Stick

 You can access your Spotify account from within the Amazon Fire TV Stick.
 Pandora, YouTube, Tidal, SiriusXM, iHeartRadio and TuneIn also have apps for the Stick too.
 Depending on what apps are being preloaded at the time, some will already be installed.
 Otherwise, access the App Store on your Fire TV Stick, install the relevant app, log into your account and begin streaming.